-\Received by the editors March 17, 2016.
-This project was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement 78818 Alpha), and was partially supported by the DFG Collaborative Research Center TRR 109, "Discretization in Geometry and Dynamics" and by grant I02979-N35 of the Austrian Science Fund (FWF).
-Originally published in the Russian journal Teoriya Veroyatnostei i ee Primeneniya, 64 (2019), pp. 746-770.
+$^{^{1)}}$ This project was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 78818 Alpha).
+It was also partially supported by the DFG Collaborative Research Center TRR 109, "Discretization in Geometry and Dynamics", grant No I02979-N35 of the Austrian Science Fund (FWF).